Skip to content

 Clare's brave act to approach the enemy holding the Host not only saved San Damiano, but the entire town.
 The architecture of the monastery also speaks to her great courage and action, as the sisters were trapped in an inner room and Clare would have had to descend quickly from the dormitory to the ground level on dangerous stonestairs while she was very ill from her extreme fasting practices.

-Title of Art: Saint Clare Prays for the Sisters
+Saint Clare Prays for the Sisters

-Subjects: St. Clare, Poor Clares, angels
+Subjects: Clare of Assisi, Poor Clares, angels

 Subject Century: 13th